pymeasure/pymeasure/docs/tutorial/graphical.rst

 Using a graphical interface
 ###########################

 In the previous tutorial we measured the IV characteristic of a sample to show how we can set up a simple experiment in PyMeasure.
-The real power of PyMeasure comes when we also use the graphical tools that are included to turn our simple example into a full-flegged user interface.
+The real power of PyMeasure comes when we also use the graphical tools that are included to turn our simple example into a full-fleged user interface.

 .. _tutorial-plotterwindow: